 over four decades but the start point constantly gets pushed back to

-prevent Terminal Decline in the coming two decades, Producers need
+prevent Terminal Decline in the future, Producers need

 only monitor the UDO trend and commit to a New Capacity construction